All Episodes

 It's not his fault.

-And it's it's just sad, Sean.
+And it's just sad, Sean.

-I will say this it is sad for the American people that went to the ballot box.
+It is sad for the American people that went to the ballot box.

-It's sad that we now have to re-fight this election.
+It's sad that we now have to refight this election.

-It's sad that that there are different forces for different agendas that want to take away what the American people desire.
+It's sad that there are different forces for different agendas that want to take away what the American people desire.

-Well, I'm I'm actually American, Sean.
+I'm actually American, Sean.

-So my heart is is huge.
+So my heart is huge.

-I'm uh a gigantic patriot, and I flew over there for the election.
+And I flew over there for the election.

 But again, you know, the forces against President Trump, the dark side, is so powerful that I think that everybody's intimidated.